There’s more to the Mahkent family in DC Comics than just the father-son Icicle duo. Let’s explore them at length.

 From The Pages Of DC Comics

-The appearance of the original Icicle, Joar Mahkent came in the 90th issue of All-American Comics in October 1942 and was created by Robert Kanigher and Irwin Hasen and was an enemy of Alan Scott, the first Green Lantern.
+The original Icicle, Joar Mahkent came in the 90th issue of All-American Comics in October 1942 and was created by Robert Kanigher and Irwin Hasen and was an enemy of Alan Scott, the first Green Lantern.

-Joar was a European physicist who started investigating why a luxury boat had become frozen in the middle of Gotham Harbor.
-Scott arrived on the scene and was greeted by the startling sight of Doctor Mahkent dead in his room of a gunshot wound.
-The superhero believed that he’d become the victim of Lanky Leeds, a criminal who had been on the same vessel at the same time.
+Joar is a European physicist who starts investigating why a luxury boat has become frozen in Gotham Harbor.
+Alan Scott arrives and is greeted by the startling sight of Doctor Mahkent dead in his room.

-However, sometime later it was revealed by Green Lantern that Joar was in fact Icicle, a masked villain who had killed Leeds and had disguised the body as his own.
+Sometime later, Green Lantern reveals Joar is Icicle, a supervillain who killed Leeds and disguised the body as his own.

-Icicle would meet his demise during Crisis on Infinite Earths when he and a series of other supervillains attempt (and fail) to raid a laboratory.
+Icicle meets his demise during Crisis on Infinite Earths when he and a series of other supervillains attempt (and fail) to raid a laboratory.

-Due to his father’s overexposure to his cold gun, Cameron’s genetics were altered upon conception so he had no need for a weapon when he was in the field as a supervillain.
+Due to his father’s overexposure to his cold gun, Cameron’s genetics were altered upon conception.
+So, he doesn’t require a weapon.

-Cameron had his own agenda.
-He joined the Wizard’s Injustice Unlimited but also followed his father’s lead in joining another version of the Injustice Society as well as the Injustice League, The Society, and the Suicide Squad.
+Cameron has an agenda to suit his personal needs.
+He joins the Wizard’s Injustice Unlimited.
+But he follows his father’s lead in joining another version of the Injustice Society.
+He has also joined the Injustice League, The Society, and the Suicide Squad.

-As Cameron’s appearances have gone on across the years, he has been romantically linked to the daughter of Paula Brooks/Huntress/Tigress and Lawerence Crock/Sportsmaster, Artemis Crock.
+As Cameron’s appearances have gone on, he has been romantically linked to the daughter of Tigress and Sportsmaster, Artemis Crock.
 In recent years, they married and had a daughter, Isabelle Rose Mahkent.

-James Christie was a grandchild of Joar Mahkent.
-Making his first appearance in The Flash Vol 2 #56 released in November 1991 and created by William Messner-Loebs and Greg LaRocque.
+James Christie is a grandchild of Joar Mahkent, who made his first appearance in The Flash Vol 2 #56, released in November 1991.
+He was created by William Messner-Loebs and Greg LaRocque.

 Existing in the New Earth continuity, Christie took on his grandfather’s mantle of Icicle and became a supervillain.
-His sister, Doyle also took on the moniker but she chosen to try and redeem the title by becoming a hero.
+His sister, Doyle also took on the moniker, but she chose to try and redeem the title by becoming a hero.
 Cameron is his uncle.